All posts

 • The completed package may be faxed to the IRS when permitted

-These digital steps can make the process more convenient, but they do not eliminate the need to submit a complete Form 8802 package to the IRS.
+Each of these digital steps can make the process more convenient, but they do not eliminate the need to submit a complete application package for IRS processing.

 Does Pay.gov Submit Form 8802 for You?

-After electronic payment is processed, applicants receive a confirmation number that must be entered on Form 8802 before the completed application is sent to the IRS.
+After payment, the Pay.gov confirmation number must be entered on Form 8802 before the completed application package can be mailed or faxed to the IRS.

-This step is explained in more detail in Form 8802 payment confirmation number.
+This step is covered in Form 8802 payment confirmation number.

 Why Form 8802 Online Filing Is Confusing

-This is why electronic payment alone does not mean the Form 8802 application has been filed.
+This is why electronic payment alone does not mean Form 8802 has been filed with the IRS for processing.

 Can Form 8802 Be Faxed Instead of Mailed?